Where are Milky Way's Hadronic PeVatrons?: Future Prospects for Probing the Hadronic Source Population

 The most powerful input we have so far for constraining hadronic PeVatrons is the count of LHAASO gamma-ray sources near the PeV range.
 In the next few years, even better results are expected as the LHAASO construction is completed, the observation time is increased, and more theoretical modeling is done.
 The LHAASO source count provides firm upper limits on the properties of hadronic PeVatrons, generally stronger than even those based on the non-detection of IceCube neutrino sources.
 In the forthcoming years, as Tibet AS$\gamma$, HAWC, and especially LHAASO increase the source counts in the 100~TeV range, this will lead to better constraints in the $n$--$\tau$ plane.
 Their diffuse measurements will also help, primarily by constraining the properties of the high-energy cosmic-ray spectrum.

 In the further future, the Cherenkov Telescope Array (CTA)~\cite{2019scta.book.....C}, which will have outstanding flux sensitivity and angular resolution, will discover many sources and will be able to conduct detailed morphological studies, probing the spatial correlations between gamma-ray emission and gas density.
 A possible future observatory is the Southern Wide-field Gamma-ray Observatory (SWGO)~\cite{2019arXiv190208429A}.
 Like Tibet AS$\gamma$, HAWC, and LHAASO, this would be a large ground array that simultaneously views a wide field on the sky.
 Such detectors are more sensitive to extended sources than pointed observatories like CTA.
 SWGO would be located in the Southern hemisphere, providing a good view of the inner Galaxy, where a high density of bright, interesting sources is found.
-Another experiment, the Andes Large-area PArticle detector for Cosmic-ray physics and Astronomy (ALPACA), is also planned to observe highest-energy gamma-ray sources in the Southern hemisphere~\cite{2021ExA....52...85K}.
+Another experiment, the Andes Large-area PArticle detector for Cosmic-ray physics and Astronomy (ALPACA), is also planned to observe highest-energy gamma-ray sources in the Southern hemisphere~\cite{2021ExA....52...85K}. {Figure~\ref{fig:nt-sn-future-gamma} illustrates the power of future gamma-ray observations; we assume that a combination of LHAASO and a southern-hemisphere telesope (like SWGO or ALPACA) will achieve a uniform sensitivity of 0.1~Crab at 100~TeV over the entire sky.
+Other aspects follow the left panel of Fig.~\ref{fig:nt-gen2}.
+Even for our regular SNR scenario, more than one detection is expected.}

 In principle, gamma-ray observations could separate hadronic and leptonic sources without using neutrinos, though decisive answers have been challenging to obtain.
 A lot of attention has been placed on specifically identifying hadronic sources.
 This might be done through some combination of the spectrum shape, spatial correlations between emission and gas density, and multi-wavelength observations and modeling.
 Another approach would be specifically identifying leptonic sources, using tests of the spectrum shape and multi-wavelength studies.
 Crucially, the electrons that produce gamma rays through inverse-Compton emission must also produce synchrotron x-rays.
 In the limit that leptonic sources are dominant, this may be a more fruitful approach.
 If more sources are identified as leptonic, the allowed parameter space in the $n_{\rm src}^{\rm gas}$--$\tau_{\rm src}^{\rm esc}$ would get narrower and lower, providing stronger constraints on the PeVatron models.